Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 the oracle parameters need to be wrapped inside a typed contractWe need to write the missing functions, starting with getFeedback

-Add this new function (before the main method)
+Add this new function at the end of the file

 let op : operation = Tezos.transaction(